chameleon10712/notes/computer-architecture/Tomasulo.rst

   - get next instr from queue
   - if matching RS free (no structural hazard), issue instr to RS

+    - w/ operand values if they are currently in registers
+    - otherwise, w/ identifiers of RSs that will produce operands

 - Execution